7 Myths About Addiction You Still Believe

-Yes, using drugs is bad for your health, and always poses the risk of developing an addiction, and most drugs have no concrete benefit and pose nothing more than a reckless risk to your health – including nicotine and alcohol – yet it helps to understand more about the nature of addiction when learning that only about 15 percent of cocaine users are addicts after a decade.
+Yes, using drugs is bad for your health and always poses the risk of developing an addiction, and most drugs have no concrete benefit and pose nothing more than a reckless risk to your health – including nicotine and alcohol – yet it helps to understand more about the nature of addiction when learning that only a fraction of cocaine users are addicts after a decade.

 It’s all a matter of dosage, personal capability, and the strength of a drug.
-Cocaine and heroin are bad, and more addictive than alcohol generally, but for specific individuals, alcohol may be much worse than a line of coke.
+Cocaine and heroin are bad and more addictive than alcohol, but for specific individuals, alcohol may be much worse than a line of coke.
 Again – the drug here doesn’t matter.
 The drugs may not even be the problem if the failures of a prohibition are any indication.
-What matters is that we learn how best to prevent misuse and abuse of addictive substances.
+What matters is that we learn how best to prevent the misuse and abuse of addictive substances.

 Now that you know some of the most common myths about addiction, you know how difficult it can be for people with an addiction to reach out for help.

 Myths about addiction create stigma, which makes it difficult for people to talk about their problem (let alone admit it to themself).
 With this in mind, it’s important to keep an open mind and understand that substance abuse and addiction are problems that many people struggle with.
-In fact, there is a good chance you know someone who has a problem.
+There is a good chance you know someone who has a problem.

 We’re all in this together and experience different struggles throughout life.

 Be kind and take care of both yourself and the people around you.